eagronin/market-basket-analyze/README.md

 colnames(wide) = gsub(x=colnames(wide), pattern="const\\.", replacement="")    # clean up column names
 ```

-The code below converts the reshaped dataset into the transactions format and outputs a frequency plot showing the number of purchases of the top 10 items.
+After executing the above code, we are ready to convert the dataset into transaction fromat.
+The code below converts the reshaped dataset into transactions format and outputs a frequency plot showing the number of purchases of the top 10 items.
 The plot is shown in the [next section](https://eagronin.github.io/market-basket-report/).

 ```R
 library(arules)